 servicemen and women of the past are never forgotten.

-Durban Progressive Jewish Congregation
+COMMUNITY NEWSDurban Progressive Jewish Congregation

-JUNIOR CHESS CHAMP VISITS TEMPLE DAVID
+Diane McColl JUNIOR CHESS CHAMP VISITS TEMPLE DAVID

 The World Youth Chess Championships was held in Durban at the ICC from 18 to 30 September.
 Young chess players from 8 to 18 competed against their peers from around the world.
 Among the 1500 competitors was 8 year old Justin Friedlander from Arizona.
 Justin and his father Robert attended Rosh Hashanah services at Temple David and Justin endeared himself to all with his humility despite being a child prodigy.
-“This is kind of funny, but I don’t know how to tie my shoes, even at the age of 8,” Justin said.
+“This is kind of funny, but I don’t know how to tie my shoes, even at the age of 8,†Justin said.
 “So, I usually wear Velcro shoes.
-Now, I’m wearing lace shoes but my dad tied them yesterday.”
-Justin received a special blessing from Rabbi Avidan and went on to win most of his matches during the tournament.
+Now, I’m wearing lace shoes but my dad tied them yesterday.†Justin received a special blessing from Rabbi Avidan and went on to win most of his matches during the tournament.
+SUKKAH BUILDING On Sunday, 5 October congregants met to build the communal Sukkah in the grounds of Temple David.
+Under the expert guidance of Nick Meyerowitz the frame was erected and then the children were called on to decorate with colourful paper chains, drawings and fruit.
+Each year the Temple is graced with a vibrant, cheerful and welcoming Sukkah in which to commemorate the happy festival of Sukkot.
+CANTOR HITS THE RIGHT NOTE FOR YOM KIPPUR

 Once again the DPJC was delighted that Cantor Warren Bank took part in the services for Yom Kippur.
 His deep appreciation for liturgical music and his beautiful but accessible voice add a solemnity and profound meaning to the prayers so special to Yom Kippur.
 We hope that Warren’s connection with Durban and its Jewish community will continue for many years.